sbarham/dsrt/README.md

 # How can I help?

-As we mentioned above, DSRT is very young -- only a few weeks old at the moment.
+As we mentioned above, DSRT is very young -- in fact, it's only a few weeks old at the moment.
 If you're a developer (and especially if you're confident with deep learning, machine learning, or neural dialogue systems) and you'd like to help, please contact the original authors directly at `sbarham@cs.umd.edu`.
 We'd love to collaborate with you.